 |Lemon Button Fern (Nephrolepis cordifolia)||

-The 10 Best Plants for a Crested Gecko Vivarium in 2021
+The 10 Best Plants for a Crested Gecko Vivarium

 1. Pothos (Epipremnum aureum)

 Pothos, otherwise known as devil’s ivy or golden pothos, is a member of the arum family and is native to Southeast Asia.
 In nature, these vines can reach up to 40 feet long, although indoor pothos plants tend to be no more than 6 to 10 feet long.
 These plants are popular for gecko vivariums because of their sturdy vines and large leaves, which are ideal for climbing and hiding under.
 They tend to do best in large vivariums because of how fast they can grow.
 If you place your pothos plant in the lower level of your gecko’s vivarium, it will provide him with the perfect hiding spot.
+All in all, we think this is the best plant for a crested gecko vivarium you can buy.

 2. Bird’s Nest Fern (Asplenium nidus)